-A county permittee must indicate on the NOI if the MS4 program applies to the entire county or only the urban area with a population of 50,000 or more people (excluding municipalities or non-traditional MS4s).
+A county permittee must indicate on the NOI if the MS4 program applies to the entire county or only the urbanized areas (excluding municipalities or non-traditional MS4s).
 If the permittee's program covers the entire county, the county boundaries minus the municipalities or non-traditional MS4s will be the area of the MS4.
-If the county permittee indicates the MS4 covers the only the urban area with a population of 50,000 or more people of the county, the Division will utilize the urban area with a population of 50,000 or more people or more people census maps for boundary identification.
+If the county permittee indicates the MS4 covers the only the urbanized area of the county, the Division will utilize the urbanized area census maps for boundary identification.